 - a.
-Each District site shall provide face coverings and ensure they are worn when indoors or in vehicles.
+Each District site shall provide face coverings and ensure they are worn by employees when required by orders from the CDPH.
 Face covering must be worn in accordance with 8 CCR § 3205(c)(6) unless required otherwise by other laws, regulations, orders, directives, or requirements of federal, state, or local governments or public health officials.
 Face coverings must be clean and undamaged and be worn over the nose and mouth.
 Employees may provide their own face coverings.
 Face shields are not a replacement for face coverings, although they may be worn together for additional protection. - b.
 When employees are required to wear face coverings under the Cal/OSHA Regulations, the following exceptions apply: - i.
 When an employee is alone in a room or vehicle. - ii.
 While eating or drinking at the workplace, provided employees are at least 6 feet apart and, if indoor, outside air supply to the area has been maximized to the extent feasible. - iii.
-Employees wearing respirators required by the District and used in compliance with 8 CCR § 5144. - iv.
+Employees wearing respirators required by the District and used in compliance with iv.
 Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person may complete an Employee Mask Exemption Form.

+8 CCR § 5144.

 Employees exempted from wearing face coverings due to a medical condition, mental health condition, or disability shall wear an effective non-restrictive alternative, such as a face shield with a drape on the bottom, if their condition or disability permits it.
+Alternatives will be considered on a case-by-case basis.
+If an employee's medical condition, mental health condition, or disability does not permit a non-restrictive alternative, the employee shall be tested at least weekly for COVID-19 during paid times and at no cost to the employees.

-Alternatives will be considered on a case-by-case basis. - v.
+- v.
 Specific tasks that cannot feasibly be performed with a face covering.
-This exception is limited to the time period in which such tasks are actually being performed. - c.
-Any employee not wearing a face covering pursuant to the exceptions in Title 8 CCR § 3205(c)(6)(E) shall be at least 6 feet apart from all other persons unless the unmasked employee is either fully vaccinated or tested at least weekly for COVID-19 during paid time and at no cost to the employee.

-- d.
-Any employee, even if fully vaccinated, may wear face coverings if he/she elects to do so, unless wearing face coverings would create a safety hazard, such as interfering with the safe operation of equipment. - e.
-Upon request, the District will provide face coverings for employees regardless of vaccination status. - f.
-The District has developed measures to communicate to non-employees regarding the face coverings requirement for all District sites, including signage at the entrance of each site.
+This exception is limited to the time period in which such tasks are actually being performed.
+Any employee not wearing a face covering pursuant to this exception shall be tested at least weekly for COVID-19 during paid time and at no cost to the employee. - c.
+Any employee, even if fully vaccinated, may wear face coverings if he/she elects to do so, unless wearing face coverings would create a safety hazard, such as interfering with the safe operation of equipment. - d.
+Upon request, the District will provide face coverings for employees regardless of vaccination status. - e.
+The District has developed measures to communicate to non-employees regarding the face coverings requirement, as applicable, for all District sites.